Torrance Green Initiatives

 City of Torrance, Public Works Department

-- See Trash and Recycling Collection link on left of website
+- See the Water, Trash and Recycling Collection link on left of website (855) 354-5623.

 RecycleTorrance.org is funded by a grant from the California Integrated Waste Management Board.
 The site features information on used oil and filter recycling in a 1950's comic book style.
 The site is also host to a "Google"-like search engine for finding locations to recycle a variety of items in the Torrance area.

-Water Service for the City of Torrance
+To request future issues sign up for the City of Torrance NEWSLETTER.

 The Metropolitan Water District of Southern California